Dating as a Widow: Lies We Believe About Being Unwanted | Hope Speaker

 PS- If Scripture comes to mind, anchor yourself in it and write it down.
 If not, ask the Lord directly as described.

-Sister, let truth and HOPE begin to rewire your thinking.
+Sister, revisit these and let truth and HOPE begin to rewire your thinking.

 When the lies return, ask yourself: